Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-2.md

 Bash scripting comes handy when you have some repetitive routines, like obtainign a token when you want to test an `Authorization` header required API!

 ### WARNING: Copying sensitive data like production environemnt access tokens to clipboard using automated tools is a risky thing.
 Consider checking the clipboard tool source code to make sure it does only what it meant to do.
-Also, remember to use these pranctices for development environment only.
+Also, remember to use this tool in the development environment only.

 In the [previous post](/be-productive-using-bash-scripts-on-windows-part-1/) we had a script that gets username and password and automatically obtains an `access_token` and writes it to the system's clipboard.
 But how it actually works?